World's #1 on-line resource since 1989-----

 What could possibly be the chemical reactions in these various stages of the galvanostatic stripping process?
 Could you give me possible oxidation reaction of tin and what could it possibly react with.
 Is it not simple dissolutiuon of tin metal to Sn2+ only?

-I have assumed that the constant potential(-140mV) at the initial stage of the process corresponds to the tin dissolution and have disregarded presence of any tin oxide because I have cleaned my sample surface with Acetone [linked by editor to product info at Amazon] beforehand.
+I have assumed that the constant potential(-140mV) at the initial stage of the process corresponds to the tin dissolution and have disregarded presence of any tin oxide because I have cleaned my sample surface with Acetone [affil. link to info/product on Amazon] beforehand.
 I used this data(time=1min) to calculate for the tin coating thickness(which is the objective of my experiment) in which I arrived at 4.9um thickness.
 Am I on the right track?Aniceto V. Idjao Jr..

 - Manila, Philippines